srinivas1405-iiit/Pareto-Optimal-Solar-Power-Forecasting/README.md

 # 🌞 Pareto-Optimal Solar Power Forecasting

-This repository contains our **Machine Learning for Modern Optimization (MOML)** project on forecasting solar power output using meteorological data from Berlin.
+This repository contains our **Multi Objective Machine Learning (MOML)** project on forecasting solar power output using meteorological data from Berlin.
 We approach this as a **multi-objective regression problem** using **XGBoost**, optimizing simultaneously for:

 - **Accuracy** (Mean Squared Error - MSE)
 - **Bias** (Mean Bias Error - MBE)